microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/nodejs.md

-# Call the Microsoft Graph API with a Node.js app
+# Call the Microsoft Graph with a Node.js app

 In this article we look at the minimum tasks required to connect your application to Office 365 and call the Microsoft Graph API.
 We use code from the [Office 365 Node.js Connect sample using Microsoft Graph](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect) to explain the main concepts that you have to implement in your app.